SariPolikman/-traffic-light-detection/README.md

 # mobileye project
-In this project we have developed an algorithm for locating traffic lights in the image and distance from the traffic light.
+In this project we developed an algorithm for locating traffic lights in the image and distance from a traffic light.

 ## Team Members